New York Pass and tourist cards: complete guide 2026

 You should always find yourself in the situation where it is not worth taking the pass if the child is below the child age stipulated by the pass.

-New York City public transportation passes and cards.
+New York City public transport passes and cards.

-As mentioned earlier, none of the tourist passes for New York City reviewed in this guide-and generally no passes on the market-include a season ticket to the city's public transportation.
+As mentioned earlier, none of the New York tourist passes reviewed in this guide —and, in general, no pass on the market— includes the city’s public transportation.

-Some passes include the Hop-On Hop-Off sightseeing bus, which is useful for moving between attractions in a sightseeing key, but is not a substitute for actual city transportation.
+Some passes include the Hop-On Hop-Off sightseeing bus, which is useful for getting between tourist attractions, but it is no substitute for actual public transportation.

 We are talking about the network operated by MTA (Metropolitan Transportation Authority), which includes: